Virtual keyboard: First iPhone

-Implementation and use
+Current implementation and use

-Both most common mobile operating systems, Android and iOS, give the developer community the possibility to individually develop custom virtual keyboards.
+The most common mobile operating systems, Android and iOS, give the developer community the possibility to individually develop custom virtual keyboards.

 Android

-The Android SDK provides a so-called InputMethodService.
-This service provides a standard implementation of an input method, which final implementations can derive from and customize, enabling the Android development community to implement their own keyboard layouts.
+The Android SDK provides an "InputMethodService".
+This service provides a standard implementation of an input method, enabling the Android development community to implement their own keyboard layouts.
 The InputMethodService ships with it on Keyboard View.
-While the InputMethod Service can be used to customize key and gesture inputs, the Keyboard Class loads an XML description of a keyboard and stores the attributes of the keys.
+While the InputMethodService can be used to customize key and gesture inputs, the Keyboard Class loads an XML description of a keyboard and stores the attributes of the keys.

-As a result, it is possible to install different keyboard versions on an Android device, and that the keyboard is only an application; a simple activation over the Android settings menu is possible.
+As a result, it is possible to install different keyboard versions on an Android device, and the keyboard is only an application, most frequently downloaded among them being Gboard and SwiftKey; a simple activation over the Android settings menu is possible.

 iOS

-Apple also provides the possibility for the community to develop custom keyboards, but does not give any access to the dictionary or general keyboard settings.
-Further iOS is automatically switching between system and custom keyboards, if the user enters text into the text input field.
+Apple's iOS operating system allows the development of custom keyboards, however no access is given to the dictionary or general keyboard settings. iOS automatically switches between system and custom keyboards if the user enters text into the text input field.

 The UIInputViewController is the primary view controller for a custom keyboard app extension.
 This controller provides different methods for the implementation of a custom keyboard, such as a user interface for a custom keyboard, obtaining a supplementary lexicon or changing the primary language of a custom keyboard.

-Text entry performance

-Next to the classic virtual keyboard implementation Android, iOS and custom keyboards, such as SwiftKey for example, are providing different features to improve the usability and the efficiency of their keyboards.

-Autocorrection and spelling checker

-The Android platform offers a spelling checker framework that offers the possibility to implement and access spell checking in the application itself.
-The framework is one of the Text Service APIs offered by the Android platform.
-Based on provided text, the session object returns spelling suggestions generated by the spelling checker.